rl-institut/oemof-B3/docs/getting_started.rst

 How to install geopandas under Windows
 --------------------------------------
+Geopandas is necessary in `oemof-B3` for a small subset of the modeling steps.
+Therefore it is part of the extras requirements.
 The installation of geopandas on Windows can be challenging.
 According to the geopandas documentation (https://geopandas.org/getting_started/install.html) there are multiple ways to install it.
 We recommend to use the conda-forge channel:

 Simply type